inkycode/discord-actions-router/README.md

 2. Implement logging
 3. Create sample project
 4. Publish the module to NPM
-    a.
-Think about publish/build process
+  * Think about publish/build process

 ## Developer instructions
 The following instructions assume you already have git and node.js (built using v12.0.0) installed